jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 minor and diminished chords with minor sevenths.
-Kirnberger’s system has maintained itself in practical instruction books, with no essential modifica- tions, to the present day. _Since Rameau, the sole criterion for distinguishing_ _normal chords, inversions and suspensions has been the_ ғᴏʀᴍᴀᴛɪᴏɴ ʙʏ ᴛʜɪʀᴅs;
+Kirnberger’s system has maintained itself in practical instruction books, with no essential modifica- tions, to the present day. _Since Rameau, the sole criterion for distinguishing_ _normal chords, inversions and suspensions has been the_ ꜰᴏʀᴍᴀᴛɪᴏɴ ʙʏ ᴛʜɪʀᴅs;
 _i. e._, chords which form a series of thirds above the bass note have been regarded as normal; those which are formed in the same way, but have some other tone than the root in the bass, have been regarded as inversions; and,